1938 Alabama Crimson Tide football team: Kentucky

 As Alabama entered their contest against Kentucky, they entered the rankings at No. 18 in the weekly AP Poll.
 In the game, the Crimson Tide defeated the Wildcats 26–6 on homecoming at McLean Stadium.
 Alabama opened the game with a pair of touchdowns to take a 14–0 lead in the first quarter.
 Charlie Holm scored first on a one-yard run and Vic Bradford scored the second on a 31-yard touchdown reception from Herschel Mosley.
 Kentucky responded in the second with their only points on a 71-yard Dave Zoeller touchdown run to cut the Alabama lead to 14–6 at the half.
 The Crimson Tide then scored on a pair of Mosley touchdown passes in the second half.
 The first came on a six-yard pass to Bradford in the third and the second on a nine-yard pass to Erin Warren in the fourth.
-The victory improved Alabama's all-time record against Kentucky 17–1.